hyperledger/iroha/docs/source/references/config.md

 ### `sumeragi.key_pair`

-Key pair of private and public keys.
+The key pair consisting of a private and a public key.

 Has type `KeyPair`.
 Can be configured via environment variable `SUMERAGI_KEY_PAIR`